What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 Conservative treatment is sometimes simply referred to as crate rest because confining your dog to a small space, like a dog crate, to keep them as still as possible is the primary component of conservative treatment.

+But crate rest is not the whole picture.
 Conservative treatment can also include massage, exercises to strengthen muscles, acupuncture, cold laser treatment, and more.

 If the injury due to disk degradation is low-grade (score 1 or 2), and acted on early, the chance of recovery with crate rest alone is close to 100%.

-If surgery is recommended for higher grade injuries, it’s still possible for a dog to recover without surgery but the recovery prognosis in that case is closer to 30% to 80%.
+If surgery is recommended for higher grade injuries, it’s still possible for a dog to recover without surgery but the recovery prognosis in that case is closer to 30% to 90%.

 I hope this information about conservative treatment helps you understand what it is, how to properly implement it, and gives you hope for a positive outcome.